• Skip to primary navigation

 To use metal chains as pie weights, simply place them right on top of your dough and then put it in the fridge or freezer until you're ready to bake.

-The main advantage of using metal chains as pie weights is that they can be reused repeatedly – saving you money.
+The main advantage of using metal chains as pie weights is that they can be reused repeatedly - saving you money (see metal vs plastic meat grinder comparison for a look at metal durability).

 • Key Characteristics: Metal chain offers even weight distribution and is adjustable for various pie sizes.
 It can be coiled on the crust to provide consistent pressure during baking.